 Birth Control and Dental Health

-Birth control is a part of many women’s lives.
-The newer method of receiving a birth control shot DMPA) every 3 months vs taking a pill every day has become a convenient way of birth control for many women.
+Birth control is an integral part of many women’s lives.
+The newer method of receiving a birth control shot (DMPA) every Three (3) months versus taking a pill every day has become a convenient way of birth control for many women.

 Depo-Provera is the most well known and used DPMA.
 This contraceptive is injected into a woman’s muscle every three months.